Unigalactix/REDOVERSE/README.md

 ## Development & Deployment

-This project is set up using Vite for a fast development experience and an optimized production build.
+### Local Development

-### Getting Started
+This project is set up using Vite for a fast development experience.

 1.  **Install Dependencies**: You'll need Node.js and npm installed.
 Open your terminal in the project directory and run:
     ```bash